cc32d9/nfc-seal/README.md

     secp256k1, 1 for secp256r1), and the rest is 64 bytes of ECC
     signature.

+  * 2 bytes of checksum: two first bytes of sha256 hash over the above payload fields.

 The label signature is built as follows: